Home > Need a loan for home improvement? Here’s everything you need to know about renovation loans

 How long will it take for me to receive my money?

 If you’re approved for a loan for home improvement, we can’t release your funds until you’ve sent back the loan agreement, signed.
 From there, it all depends on your bank!
 If your banking institution offers NPP-enabled payments, then you could have the cash in your account within 60-seconds.
 If not, then it will depend on their individual transfer times.
-You can check if your bank has NPP-enabled payments and services by clicking here.

 Do you conduct credit checks?